Small Business Accounting Basics To Get You up and Running

 Accounting Basics

-The fundamental step of accounting for small businesses is the bookkeeping duties mentioned above, namely keeping records of all financial transactions.
+The fundamental step of accounting for small businesses involves the bookkeeping duties mentioned above, which include maintaining records of all financial transactions.

 Bookkeeping allows you to create accounting reports to help manage the business.
 Standard accounting reports include balance sheets, income statements, cash flow statements, and statements of shareholders’ equity.
 These reports can give you the insight you need to make strategic business decisions for the direction and growth of your business.